How To Maintain Your Database

 - Sign into the database you wish to maintain.
 Make sure you

-are signed in using EXCLUSIVE mode.
+are signed in using EXCLUSIVE mode, unless you are running only the DBCheck.

 - Select File from the top menu bar and then select